jessepav/lacygoill-wiki-backup/bug/vim.md

 it should look for the function in the function scope according to `:h vim9-scopes`.

 Note: the error is only raised for a `:def` inside a `:def`.
-If the  outer function is  a `:fu`, no  error is raised;  no matter the  type of inner function.
+If the outer function is a `:fu`, no  error is raised; no matter the type of the inner function.

 ---